Embracing a Transformational Shift to Inquiry-Based Learning

 While many people believe this pandemic to be a negative experience for academia, our survey data tells us otherwise.
 The pandemic can be viewed as the catalyst to change an entire K-12 education system through a transformational shift in the delivery of education – and further adoption of the adage that learning can happen anywhere.

 The current crisis presents an opportunity to positively impact learning, however, without a clear change process, teaching and learning behaviors may slip back to a pre-COVID-19 mindset.
 Research shows us that 70% of change efforts fail, specifically when an existing system is simply asked to change.
 We must do better for our young learners and future leaders.
 Be BOLD with us.
-Click here to learn more about the findings of the DLR Group K-12 Engagement Survey.

 This narrative was completed as part of the Rethinking K-12 Education research project.